peterbillhu/PQSC2DPerovskites/README.md

 [7] Ghrist, Robert.
 "Barcodes: the persistent topology of data."
 Bulletin of the American Mathematical Society 45.1 (2008): 61-75.

 [8] Dey, Tamal K., Dayu Shi, and Yusu Wang.
-"Simba: An efficient tool for approximating rips-filtration persistence via sim plicial ba tch collapse."
+"Simba: An efficient tool for approximating rips-filtration persistence via simplicial batch collapse."
 Journal of Experimental Algorithmics (JEA) 24 (2019): 1-16.